Disaster Risk Management」カテゴリーアーカイブ

 It is challenging to give a warning.
 There are errors in the original earthquake and the tide data.
 There is an error in the gauge also.

-To judge them collect is too hard.
+To judge them is too hard.
 So, it can be said that 99.99% is an error.

-In Hawaii, only a quarter of evacuation was actually damaged in the past.
-It is not unusual that although there were evacuations, there were no damages at all.
+In Hawaii, only a quarter of evacuation were actually damaged in the past.
+It is not unusual that, although there were evacuations, there were no damages at all.

 ■ Past data and warning judgment

 Only use a few.
-Because how to put out the past data, equipment, etc.are hard to do.
-Which way is the numerical model used to determine if the earthquake becomes a tsunami is complicated.
+Because how to put out the past data, equipment, etc. is hard to do.
+The numerical model used to determine if the earthquake becomes a tsunami is complicated.
 There are more things to do.

 ■ Relationship with other countries